-- 4. Push the "SET" button to set the minutes. - 5.
-Push the "MODE" button and then release it to start the clock.
+- 3. Push the "MODE" button, and the minute digits will start flashing. - 4.
+Push the "SET" button to set the minutes. - Push the "MODE" button and then release it to start the clock.
 The display will return to the "Total" mode.